after arriving in the

 Chakotay smiled.
 "No, we didn't.
 I was just relieved I'd paid so much attention to my mother's lessons."

 Kathryn gave a small smile.
 "I'd been trying for ages to work up the courage to ask you to be with me for the birth although I was so sure I'd be asking too much of you.
 I know you came with me for all my exams but I wanted you there with me for the birth too."
 She gave a small smile as she shrugged.
 "I guess it was meant to be after all."

 Kathryn seemed to know what he was asking.
 She let the smile slip from her face and sighed.
-“I panicked during it all…and I was terrified.
+"I panicked during it all…and I was terrified.
 I can admit that.
-I was just as terrified when she arrived though.”
+The exams and check-ups were hard, being touched in that way.
+I was just as terrified when she arrived though."

 He studied her to see if he was going too far but she nodded.
 "I thought I'd hid all that so well.
 I guess I didn't."
 She sighed.
 "What else did you see?"

 She shrugged.
-“Also…well…being pregnant just constantly reminded me of how I got that way.
-I was afraid that every time I looked at that baby I’d only see how he or she was conceived.
-The pregnancy was forced on me and the baby would be a continuation of something against my will.”
+"Also…well… Yes, there was embarrassment but it was being touched there and in that way… And being pregnant just constantly reminded me of how I got that way.
+I was afraid that every time I looked at that baby I'd only see how he or she was conceived.
+The pregnancy was forced on me and the baby would be a continuation of something against my will."